BenningJustus/BenningJustus.github.io/_posts/2018-11-21-Density_Based_ND.md

 ```

 ### The process
 To understand what a possible kernel density estimation would look like and how it can help separate our dataset, we can look at the plot below.
-The blue points represent the training data set that we just generated.
+The blue points represent the training dataset that we just generated.
 Based on these we want to calculate the KDE.
 The green points are the target samples of the test data (we want to identify them as "normal"), the orange ones are the novelty samples (class 6, like before).

 <p style="text-align:center;"><img src="/images/KDE_Plot.png" alt="Hist2" height="350"></p>
 ---